BSN-Spartan/NC-PolygonEdge/README.md

 Or you can execute in the background via `nohup`:

 ```
-nohup polygon-edge server --config config.json >/dev/null 2>&1 &
+nohup polygon-edge server --config config.json > output.log 2>&1 &
 ```

-To stop the node in `nohup` mode, please refer to the below command:
+You can check the process of block synchronization from the log:

 ```
-pkill -INT polygon-edge
+tail -f output.log
 ```

 Confirm the node status: